DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 In exceptional circumstances, if you achieved a 2:2 in your degree you may still be awarded a scholarship if you have significant relevant experience.

+Scholarships offer more than just financial benefits.
+They may also offer:

+* membership to the subject Professional Body
+* access to subject specialist events and webinars held by Professional Bodies
+* online and face to face workshops across the country
+* subject specialist mentors & coaching
+* a community of Scholars (ex-scholars, teachers, subject leaders)
+* access to subject specific classroom resources
+* CPD and Networking events during ITT year and Alumni

+Support packages differ from each Professional Body but these are the key areas of support available to Scholars during their ITT year and beyond.

 Scholarships are offered by independent institutions.
 They set their own eligibility criteria and you’ll need to apply through the relevant scholarship body:

 * [the Royal Society of Chemistry](https://www.rsc.org/awards-funding/funding/teacher-training-scholarships/) (chemistry)